 Publishing is an important part of the building process.
-Whether it’s to test out your implementation on a sandbox environment or ultimately releasing it to your users, you’ll need to understand how to properly configure and publish your WalkMe Items.
+Whether it’s to test out your implementation on a sandbox environment or release it to your users, you’ll need to understand how to properly configure and publish your WalkMe items.
 Publishing makes the items you create available on a server, but in order for a user to see your published items they need to have the associated snippet running in their browser.
-Learn more about the WalkMe Snippet.
+Learn more about the WalkMe snippet.

 How It Works

-When you click Publish, only the selected items will be published.
+When you click Publish, only the items you select will be published.
 Items that were already published do not need to be published again.
-You will receive a message notifying you how many new items are about to be published.
+You will receive a message notifying you of how many new items are about to be published.

-The WalkMe Snippet runs in all major browsers and can be deployed by either directly placing it into the code of the website, or as a browser extension.
-Learn more about the WalkMe Snippet.
+The WalkMe snippet runs in all major browsers and can be deployed by either manually writing it into the HTML of the website, or by inserting it using a browser extension.

 Publishing Best Practices

-WalkMe recommends the following 7-step process to help you prepare to publish your WalkMe items.
+WalkMe recommends the following seven-step process to help you prepare to publish your WalkMe items:

 - Go over design: WalkMe has pre-made themes or you can customize for yourself.
 Customizable components include step balloons, Launchers, the Player Menu, the widget, and much more using CSS.
 Check that the design and colors compliment your site and are consistent across applications.

 - Add Goals: The usage graph in Analytics is only half of the information you need to track success.
 The best way to track success is to use Goals.
 Learn more about Goals.